Municue

 Budget and Management Services

-#33Authorizes three public hearings (April 8, May 27, and August 25, 2026) to receive public comments on the FY 2026-27 Operating, Capital, and Grant & Trust Budgets.
-There is no cost to the City.
+#33Authorizes three public hearings on April 8, May 27, and August 25, 2026, to receive public comments on the proposed FY 2026-27 Operating, Capital, and Grant & Trust Budgets.

 Approved

-#34Authorizes the second and final one-year renewal of a professional services contract with Meeder Public Funds, Inc. for investment advisory services from April 12, 2026 to April 11, 2027, increasing the contract ceiling by $204,000.
-The total contract value rises from $612,000 to $816,000.
+#34Authorizes Supplemental Agreement No. 2 with Meeder Public Funds, Inc. to exercise the second and final one-year renewal of an investment advisory services contract for April 2026–April 2027, increasing the total contract ceiling from $612,000 to $816,000.

 Approved$204K